1996: A Year That Transformed Wrestling -

 Expect the Unexpected

-At the end of 1996, WCW had been rendered impotent before the nWo.
-Hollywood Hogan was becoming exceedingly obnoxious and now had the support of Eric Bischoff.
-The Macho Man and Sting story arcs had legs, so how would they close out the year?
+At the end of 1996, WCW had been rendered impotent by the machismo of the nWo.
+Hollywood Hogan was becoming exceedingly obnoxious and now had the unbridled support of Eric Bischoff.
+The Macho Man and Sting story arcs had legs, so how would the promotion close out the year?
 They unleashed the original mean-spirited, obnoxious bully – "Rowdy" Roddy Piper.
-The match at Starcade between them had a good month of build-up and the matchup was capturing the old time fans’ imagination.
+The matches at Starrcade had a good month of build-up and the main event matchup was capturing the old time fans’ imagination.
 What was brilliant about the matchup was that the role of heel and face were flipped.
 And that was the upshot of 1996 and the successful transformation of professional wrestling – it was all about Hogan.
 Hogan accomplishing the heel-turn was critical to reinventing the sports entertainment enterprise and he pulled it off perfectly.
-Regardless if you had never excited by his Hulkamania shtick, you now had to respect the man for his endurance, flexibility and charisma.
+Regardless if you had never excited by his Hulkamania shtick, now you had to respect the man for his endurance, flexibility, and charisma.
 It all made sense though… Hulkamania was so profound in its popularity that its inverse had to be equally compelling.
-It was memorably so.